The Problem: Your Employees Are Sending Sensitive Information

 Send to Anyone

-- Your recipient doesn't need to have any of Shred's plugins installed
+- The recipient doesn't need to have any of Shred's plugins installed to view the message

 - All information is encrypted using some of the most advanced encryption standards